Nanaai01/SIEM-INTERNSHIP-PHASE-1/use-case-1-brute-force-detection/README.md

 ## How to Test

 1. Run the attack simulation script in `detection-logic/`.
-2. Watch your SIEM dashboard for alerts.
+2. Watch my SIEM dashboard for alerts.
 3. Review example alerts in `screenshots/`.
 4. Read detailed reports in `writeups/`.